cagansevencan/Algorithms-LeetCode/README.md

 # Algorithms-LeetCode
  Algorithm Questions solved in Java
-# Algorithms-LeetCode
-I will try to update with new questions every other day.
+## I will try to update with new questions every other day.